Click plan to view in Google Maps

 the open land east of the Slaymaker residence where

-a house.
+a tennis court was initially built and then replaced by #758.
 The Rovers were one of the teams in the Main

 Line League, made up of Narberth, Bryn Mawr, Wayne,

-were other local characters with no known domicile who
+Other local characters with no known domicile lived nearby and were

 washed or shaved.
 He collected garbage in his two-wheeled